Teacher Leaders: Join Ambassador Leaders Alumni Network.

 3. FOLLOW THE AMBASSADOR LEADERS PAGE

 Now that you have a profile with your Ambassador Leaders work experience, you can find and connect with other teacher leaders and student alumni.
 Simply search for Ambassador Leaders and click on our logo in the drop-down menu.
-At the top of our page, you can search teacher leaders and staff by clicking on the employee link and search student alumni by clicking on the blue ‘See alumni’ button.
+At the top of our page, you can search teacher leaders and staff by clicking on the employee link, and search student alumni by selecting the ‘Alumni’ button from the left-hand menu options.

 That’s it!
 By following these three simple steps you can take part in Ambassador Leaders official alumni network.